-If you are a business owner or manager, you must remember that fragrance has a powerful effect on human behavior.
+If you are a business owner or manager, or a scent marketing or Jan San company that services one, you must remember that fragrance has a powerful effect on human behavior.
 It also controls to a large extent public perception about a business, particularly concerning how a facility is run, and how much the management really cares about its customers and workers.
 Foul odors give the impression that a facility is dirty and not taking care of them can destroy any business’s bottom line.

 Bad odors must be addressed head on at their source.
 Think of them as unpleasant and persistent beings, like nasty in-laws who thankfully invade your home only at holiday time.
 Whatever you do, don’t let them linger or think that just by covering them up they will go away.